karaniitmadras/MTH9815-Bond-Trading-System/README.md

 ### Step 1: Generate Input Data

 First, run the `input_data.py` script to generate the necessary input data.
 Ensure you have Python 3 installed on your system.
+Please ensure that the four input files are in the same location as the cpp and hpp files
 ```bash
 python3 input_data.py
 ```

 ### Step 2: Install CMake
 Install CMake using the following commands.
 This will update your package list and install CMake on your Ubuntu system.